insinfo/galileo/packages/install/README.md

 Most of the boilerplate that this repo intended to resolve has been solved, because `package:build_config` allows users to use `build.yaml` files to simplify builder configuration.
 Adding things like the ORM and model serialization is really now as simple as installing dependencies.

 # install
-The repository for `angel install` add-ons.
+The repository for `galileo install` add-ons.

 The goal of the add-on system is to eliminate virtually all boilerplate from the development cycle.
 Feel free to submit a PR; the more add-ons, the better.